vijaysanjosalexander/excel-text-conversion/README.md

 Date in Excel:
 --------------
 Excel stores date as float number and the xldate_as_datetime(xldate, datemode) function is used to convert float to date.
-If the corresponding header has a date word in it then only the value is passed to the conversion function.
+If the corresponding header has a date word in it, then only the value is passed to the conversion function.